hallykeeg/Regis/FAQ/RegisterTalks.md

 # Register Talks as Attendee

-If your want to register an award to the conference you need to have an attendee registered previously.
+If your want to register a talk to the conference you need to have an attendee registered previously.
 Next, you need to follow the following path:

 1. Click on **MY REGISTRATION** option menu.